openexp/OpenEXP/README.md

 ## Prerequisites

-BrainWaves is an Electron app that can be installed natively on your system.
+OpenEXP is an Electron app that can be installed natively on your system.
 However, because it makes use of the [MNE Python](https://martinos.org/mne/stable/index.html) library to perform EEG analysis, it is necessary to set up an appropriate Python environment to be able to analyze collected experimental results.

 ### Environment Setup

-BrainWaves needs an Anaconda environment called "brainwaves" with the right dependencies to run its analysis.
+OpenEXP needs an Anaconda environment called "brainwaves" with the right dependencies to run its analysis.

 1. Download and install Anaconda for Python 3.
 We recommend using the